 A review of 23 studies that involved 1,919 subjects suggested that probiotics may improve the symptoms of allergic rhinitis.
 In addition, the review indicated that probiotics may improve the quality of life for allergic rhinitis sufferers.

-That said, we must say that the findings supported by existing research aren’t conclusive.
-Picked cucumbers, yoghurt, cheese, and Kombucha are probiotics.
+That said, I must say that the findings supported by existing research aren’t conclusive.
+Picked cucumbers, yogurt, cheese, and Kombucha are probiotics.
 You should consider starting to consume them if you haven’t already.

 Eating local unprocessed honey helps your allergies.
 How?
 Honey introduces small amounts of pollen that bees collect from nature.
 Bees gather pollen from flowers, grasses, weeds, and trees.
 Pollen is naturally allergenic, but only a small portion of the pollen bees bring is allergenic.
 According to the American College of Allergy, Asthma & Immunology, eating honey may desensitize a person who’s allergic to pollen.